2014 - 2015 Season

-A 300-year-old Italian string bass, a 140-year-old French cello, a Norwegian-American man and a Welsh-Belgian-American women...add 18 years of marriage and you get a program of tremendous virtuosity, intimacy, entertainment, fun and laughter.
-Bottom Line Duo has produced six CDs and a full symphony show, made several appearances on National Public Radio, and has performed throughout Europe, and North America.
+A 300-year-old Italian string bass, a 140-year-old French cello, a Norwegian-American man and a Welsh-Belgian-American woman. . .add them together and you get a program of tremendous virtuosity, intimacy, entertainment, fun and laughter.
+Bottom Line Duo has produced eight CDs and a full symphony show, made several appearances on National Public Radio, and has performed throughout Europe and North America.
 Graduates of Port Angeles High School and living in Seattle, they are definite favorites of Peninsula musical audiences.

 Spenser Hoveskeland, bass

-Outstanding musical artists performing in Peninsula College’s extraordinary new concert venue.
+Outstanding musical artists performing in Peninsula College’s extraordinary concert venue.

 Season Subscription: $50